isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 I wrote ‟Iha Toshio” on the blank page.
 He winked at me as he took the pen from me.

-‟OK , good luck,” he said.
+‟OK, good luck,” he said.

 My passport, signed ‟Ryukyu Resident Iha Toshio,” had ended up being used as only one-way passport, because Okinawa Prefecture was returned to Japan in 1972.